mnebuerquo/diaper-demo/presentation.md

 --

-After step 2, you will notice an extra instance of the modified child.
+After step 2, you will notice some nodes are duplicated.

+The Zombies are the nodes following the node rendered differently by the client.

+Zombies appear first in the DOM, and will not be updated.

+---

 # Fighting the Zombie Apocalypse